is inositol or berberine better for pcos weight loss

 Berberine or Inositol for PCOS?

 This blog explores Polycystic Ovary Syndrome (PCOS) and the challenges it poses, from hormonal imbalances to fertility issues.
-It delves into commonly prescribed medications such as metformin and the rising interest in natural supplements like inositol and berberine for managing PCOS symptoms, particularly addressing insulin resistance and fertility concerns.
+It delves into commonly prescribed medications such as metformin and the rising interest in natural supplements like inositol and berberine supplements for managing PCOS symptoms, particularly addressing insulin resistance and fertility concerns.

 What is PCOS?